-- Students will conduct research to find and integrate information on different types of data that must be protected
+- Lesson 1: Students will conduct research to find and integrate information on different types of data that must be protected

-- Students learn to create strong passwords to protect user accounts from unauthorized access
+- Lesson 2: Students learn to create strong passwords to protect user accounts from unauthorized access

-- Students learn to convert decimal numbers into binary numbers to understand the nature of digital data transfer
+- Lesson 3: Students learn to convert decimal numbers into binary numbers to understand the nature of digital data transfer

-- Students learn how to create simple directional programs and then convert the directions into binary code
+- Lesson 4: Students learn how to create simple directional programs and then convert the directions into binary code

-- Students learn how to create, use, and compare messages encrypted using a simple substitution pattern
+- Lesson 5: Students learn how to create, use, and compare messages encrypted using a simple substitution pattern

-- Students develop a solution for transmitting information that is protected by multiple layers of encryption
+- Design Challenge: Students develop a solution for transmitting information that is protected by multiple layers of encryption

-Students find and integrate information on types of data requiring protection and how cyber security is addressed globally and then write a mini case study (RI.4.9).
-Then they learn how to create and test the strength of effective passwords and know that hackers use patterns to break them (4-PS4-3).
-Students convert decimal numbers into binary data strings, adding and subtracting multi-digit numbers in the process, and then applying this technique to simple programs (4.NBT.B.4).
+In Lesson 1, students find and integrate information on types of data requiring protection and how cyber security is addressed globally and then write a mini case study (RI.4.9).
+They learn how to create and test the strength of effective passwords in Lesson 2 (4-PS4-3).
+Lesson 3 teaches students convert decimal numbers into binary data strings, adding and subtracting multi-digit numbers in the process, and then applying this technique to simple programs (4.NBT.B.4).
 The culminating design challenge requires students to apply all of the above described skills.